Nature, is the source of inspiration for us and we want to create societal and environmental impact based on that.

 Bees can be trained to learn and differentiate between volatiles within few minutes, while the detection can be done within few seconds.
 This proved to be a revelation for Aria, as he decided to explore and apply insect-behaviour as relevant solutions in solving the global challenges posed by the pandemic.
 The solution was to provide a rapid yet accurate screening device that could detect and diagnose the disease effectively.
 This was the start of InsectSense.

-As a result of this revelation, InsectSense developed the prototypes of BeeSense and the Automatic Bee Trainer for detection of volatiles.
+InsectSense developed prototypes of Dr.Bug for pre-screening binary results.
 However, we did not stop just yet!
-In our ambitious exploration for opportunities in molecular-biotechnology, we proposed to develop a micro-array chip (LumiNose) for detection and diagnosis of diseases.
-LumiNose uses insect odourant receptors and applies machine learning in the detection of disease-specific volatiles.
-Our future aim is to apply even more insect-behaviour based solutions for improving quality of lives!
+In our ambitious exploration for opportunities in molecular-biotechnology, we proposed to develop a micro-array chip (LumiNose) for pre-screening purposes.
+As platform technology, LumiNose uses insect odourant receptors and will apply machine learning in the detection of specific volatiles depending on its application.